DamithaPerera/webpage-analyzer/README.md

 # Webpage Analyzer

-Webpage Analyzer is a project designed to analyze webpages by extracting information such as HTML version, titles, headings, and other metadata.
+Webpage Analyzer is a project designed to analyze webpages by extracting information such as HTML version, titles, headings, accessibility metadata, and other insights.
 This project includes both backend and frontend implementations running in Docker containers.

 ## Project Structure